CosmicLabs-HQ/Computer-Systems-Engineer/README.md

 - Compilers, program analysis, advanced debugging/instrumentation
 - Microcontrollers and low-level protocols (UART, I2C, SPI, JTAG, etc.)
 - Systems programming in C/C++ and Python
+- Strong knowledge and experience with computer systems design and engineers

 **Familiarity with:**